Universal One-third Time Scaling in Learning Peaked Distributions: LLM Experiments

 \section{LLM Experiments}

-Having identified the $1/3$ time scaling mechanism in our toy model, we now investigate its relevance to LLMs.
+Having identified the $1/3$ time scaling mechanism, we now investigate its relevance to LLMs.
 We imagine the toy model mimics the LM head, motivating two questions: Are next-token distributions sufficiently peaked?
-Do trained LLMs exhibit $1/3$ time scaling?
+Do LLMs exhibit $1/3$ time scaling in loss?

 One problem is that our rough boundary for high and low temperature regimes in terms of inverse temperature is $c_0$, which depends on the data structure.
 It is easy to estimate $c_0$ for i.i.d.
 Gaussian logits, while actual language has more complicated structures.
 The easiest solution we have is to imagine an equivalent system where logits are i.i.d.
 Gaussian that can produce the same peaked distributions (we match the entropy $S$ of the language distributions), and to study the inverse temperature quantitatively there.
 From the irreducible loss of cross-entropy loss \cite{hoffmann2022chinchilla}, we know that the upper bound for next-token distribution entropy is $1.69$.
 To reach this entropy with $n$ i.i.d.
 Gaussian logits where $n$ is the vocabulary size now, the numeric result suggests that the inverse temperature (standard deviation) $\beta^*$ to be $6.87$ (\cref{app:llmanaly}), which is above $c_0 = \sqrt{2 \ln n} \approx 4.55$ of i.i.d.
 Gaussian logits (\cref{fig:LLM}a).
 We therefore conclude that, based on the toy model theory, the next-token prediction distribution is in the low-temperature regime.